What can I expect from a consultation?

 Thyroid health.
 The thyroid impacts physiology in almost every part of the body.
 In addition, autoimmune thyroid must also be considered since it is an immune system dysfunction (not thyroid) and must be managed accordingly.

 Immune health.
-Are there underlying infections such as bacteria, virus or parasites that could be compromising your health?
+Is there inflammation or underlying infections such as bacteria, virus or parasites that could be compromising your health?
 It is also just as important to consider possible autoimmune issues as they are becoming more prevalent.

 Determination of optimal detoxification pathways.
 Our bodies are constantly trying to clear out environmental toxins.
 But detoxification is more than just exogenous or outside factors.
 If our detoxification pathways are not optimal, we may have problems even performing required tasks such as clearing out hormones.
 Compromised pathways may also cause us to develop sensitivities to everyday things that previously had not bothered us or create vague symptoms throughout the body.